 Developing a new language for science to reach the public

 Dance, a form of nonverbal communication is inherent to human nature.
 Is it fulfilling its potential in our world today?
 This question prompted Benedikt to pursue her academic education next to her artistic career.
 Through her daily commute between the artistic and academic world, she became more and more interested in exploring the potential of art, if it was taken out of traditional parameters and connected to other disciplines.

-At the International Institute for Applied Systems Analysis (IIASA), she focuses on finding out how to combine artistic and scientific processes in order to tackle global challenges more effectively, and more specifically on how artists can cooperate in overcoming the knowledge - to - action gap to support a cultural shift towards sustainability.
+At the International Institute for Applied Systems Analysis (IIASA), she focuses on finding out how to combine artistic and scientific processes in order to tackle global challenges more effectively, and more specifically on how artists can cooperate in overcoming the knowledge - to - action gap to support sustainability transformations.

 Her first report on the topic (below) was published in 2017.
 The video (2019) explains why science needs a new language to reach the public and how artists and scientists can develop it.